 Reading this page can drastically change your life for the better if you have Obstructive Sleep Apnea (OSA).
 You have high odds to have that syndrome if you:

 - Are obese.

-- Feel tired and sleepy; fight against sleepiness when driving, sitting in business meetings or watching TV.
+- Feel tired and sleepy; have sleepiness and impaired alertness while driving, sitting in business meetings or watching TV.

-- Have "brain fog" and difficulty with concentration.
+- Have "brain fog", decreased attention and difficulty with concentration.

 - Have type 2 diabetes.